adamranieri/ITSQB/chapter4/notes.md

   - Given the expense is pending.
 Whe the manager is unsure.
 Then the expense is deferred
   - Given the expense is deferred.
 When the Admin deems the expense valid.
 Then the expense is Approved.
   - Given the expense is deferred.
 When the Admin deems the expense invalid.
 Then the expense is Denied.

+### Use Case Testing
+- A step by step account of a ***use case*** is created
+- This typically includes the
+  - **Actor**
+    - The Person/interfacing program
+  - **Subject**
+    - The system being interacted with by the Actor
+  - **Pre-condition**
+    - The given context for the use case
+  - **Post-Condition**
+    - The final result of the steps in the use case
+  - **Description**
+    - High level overview of the use case
+  - **Steps**
+    - Sequential order of actions to perform
+    - Could have branching steps

+#### Example User Case

+- Description
+  - Guest can order a pizza
+- Actor
+  - Guest/ user without an account
+- Subject
+  - Little Adam's Pizza
+- Pre-condition
+  - The Guest is not logged in as anyone
+  - The Guest is on the order pizza page
+- Steps
+  1. The Guest clicks on order now button
+  2. The Guest selects cheese plain
+     1. Other standard pizzas are possible
+  3. The Guest can add multiple pizzas
+  4. The Guest selects pickup
+     1. The guest can pick delivery
+        1. Guest enters their address
+  5. The Guest presses complete order
+  6. The Guest is prompted to add credit details
+  7. The Guest pays with a credit card
+  8. The estimated time until pizza is ready for pickup is shown

+# White Box Techniques

+### Statement Testing
+- Testing the execution of every statement of code
+  - 396/401 statements are covered by a test
+### Decision Testing
+- Testing the branching paths of code execution
+  - Verifying each if-else and case are executed properly

+# Experience Based Techniques

+### Error Guessing
+- Using previous experience the tester tries some tests that have a higher chance of failure.
+- Knowledge could come from
+  - Having worked on this or a similar application from the past
+  - Related errors that have been encountered
+- Examples
+  - A tester error guesses that some metric to US Imperial units were handled incorrectly and narrows in and focuses on anything related to conversion.
+Previous work on an international team highlighted this pain point.
+  - A tester who worked as a cashier before error guesses that certain void transaction user stories are not written correctly.
+Fovuses on verifying that the user stories can be completed as written.

+### Exploratory Testing

+- A tester *explores* an system with no rigid steps or instructions.
+  - Driven by gut feeling and unbounded
+- Sometimes given dedicated fixed times called **Session Testing**
+- Usually performed if there are very requirements/test basis and/or a time crunch

+### Checklist Testing
+- Experienced testers make a checklist of functional and non-functional tests
+- Testers update and work through the checklist
+- Usually done when there is an absence of detailed test cases